cables-gl/cables_docs/md/5_writing_ops/dev_libraries/dev_libraries.md

 ### Op

 Enter a name of any Op to load it's libraries when using your Op.
-This is useful when you are creating a collection of Ops that all need to load the same library but you don't want to add it to every individual op.
+This is useful when you are creating a collection of Ops that all need to load the same library, but you don't want to add it to every individual op.

 All libraries are loaded globally and all Ops have access to the global variables provided.
 This function just makes sure that you do not need a "LoadMyLibraryOp" before using other ops in your collection.
 These references to